top of page

 Hallmarks and Authentication

 Unlike many collectibles, silver comes with a built-in system of authentication: the hallmark.
 Victorian silver hallmarks identify the maker, assay office, year of production, and silver purity.
-Collectors actively seek fully hallmarked pieces because they guarantee authenticity and provide a direct connection to the silversmith who made the item.
-Renowned names such as Paul Storr or George Unite command higher values, but even provincial silversmiths add rarity and charm.
+Collectors actively seek fully hallmarked pieces because they guarantee authenticity.
+They also provide a direct connection to the silversmith who made the item.
+Renowned names such as Paul Storr or George Unite command higher values.
+However, even provincial silversmiths add rarity and charm.

 Rarity and Collectibility

 The survival rate of Victorian silver is relatively low.
-Many items were melted down during times of financial hardship or war, making complete and unusual forms especially collectible.
-Objects like silver card cases, chatelaines, and vinaigrettes are highly prized today, as they combine both rarity and decorative appeal.
+Many items were melted down during times of financial hardship or war.
+This makes complete and unusual forms especially collectible.
+Objects like silver card cases, chatelaines, and vinaigrettes are highly prized today.
+They combine both rarity and decorative appeal.

 Condition and Patina

 Condition plays a significant role in the value of antique silver.
 Collectors prefer items with crisp engravings, intact structure, and minimal restoration.
-That said, a soft, authentic patina often adds charm and character—proof of its age and journey through history.
+That said, a soft, authentic patina often adds charm and character.
+It serves as proof of its age and journey through history.
 Over-polished pieces, by contrast, can lose detail and therefore value.

 Historical and Decorative Appeal

 Above all, Victorian silver offers a direct link to history.
-Each piece reflects the social customs of the Victorian era—from elaborate tea services to personal accessories used in daily life.
-Owning one is like holding a piece of 19th-century culture, a tangible reminder of the artistry and rituals of the past.
+Each piece reflects the social customs of the Victorian era.
+This includes elaborate tea services and personal accessories used in daily life.
+Owning one is like holding a piece of 19th-century culture—a tangible reminder of the artistry and rituals of the past.

 Why Collect Victorian Silver Antiques?